Roy Michael Roberts

 A 2005 investigation was opened to investigate the possibility of Roberts' innocence.
 No physical evidence connected Roberts to the crime.
 Four eyewitnesses, including three corrections officers, testified that Roberts had participated in the murder, while nine witnesses, including another corrections officer, had testified that Roberts had been elsewhere at the moment of the stabbing.
+Roberts himself admitted to participating in the riot and punching a prison guard, but denied any role in Jackson's murder.